 - Farmers involved in the farmer innovation groups:

-will contribute to the selection of advisory tools and subsequently test them.
+contributed to the selection of advisory tools and subsequently test them.
 Testing the tools in a practical context will provide insight in their usefulness, potential and limits.
-Farmers will also be encouraged to share their experiences with the tools in the online knowledge platform.
+Farmers were also be encouraged to share their experiences with the tools in the online knowledge platform.

 - Other (organic) farmers:

 were invited to participate in the discussions on the online knowledge platform and are encouraged to use and test the advisory materials selected by the project.

 - Farm advisors, innovation brokers, agricultural school teachers:

 the project demonstrated the relevance of the selected advisory materials for use in advisory services and teaching, in particular through self-learning on-line courses.

 were informed about the outcomes of the project as well as experiences gained with multi-actor learning.
 Synthesis reports on state-of-the art scientific knowledge and best practices will be disseminated to the scientific world.

 were informed abuot the project activities and outcomes.
 Experiences gained with knowledge exchange and multi-actor learning in OK-Net Arable will help decision makers design future steps in the implementation of EIP-AGRI.